-From then on, everything went smooth.
-We signed the papers and checked out car before taking off.
-There were a few dents that hadn’t been marked on the contract yet so we marked them and Lagoon Car Rental accepted our changes without even checking them.
+From then on, everything went smoothly.
+We signed the papers and checked out the car before taking off.
+There were a few dents that hadn't been marked on the contract yet so we marked them and Lagoon accepted our changes without even checking them.

 We drove off and didn't need them until we brought the car back a week later.
 That was just a matter of handing over the keys and waiting for them to check the car for any damage, which there wasn't.

 As we were spending our last night at the Aurora Star Airport Hotel, someone from Lagoon drove us to the hotel and that was it.
 Needless to say, I'd work with them again.

 Also because they were super responsive via email and have a clear booking website plus, their insurance packages make it easy to see what you are and aren't covered for.

 Winter Visibility in Iceland and Driving in the Dark

 When we were in Iceland at the end of February, the winter days were already longer.
 It was light by around 9 a.m. and dark at 6 p.m.
 If you go earlier in the winter season, though, daylight hours are much more limited.
 This means you need to plan your days carefully to make sure you make the most of those hours.